RockLib/RockLib.Logging/docs/LogProcessors.md

 This `LogProcessor` processes and tracks logs on dedicated non-threadpool background threads.
 When this is disposed of, it will block until all in-flight logs have finished processing.

-This behavior ensures that, on a graceful shutdown of a application, that logs will still be sent to their destination.
+This behavior ensures that, on a graceful shutdown of an application, logs will still be sent to their destination.

 ## FireAndForgetLogProcessor